Kirov Oblast

-Kirov Oblast (Кировская область) is a federal subject of Russia (an oblast) located in Eastern Europe.
-Its administrative center is the city of Kirov.
-As of the 2010 census, the population is 1,341,312.
+Kirov Oblast (Note: Кировская область, /ru/) is a federal subject of Russia (an oblast) located in Eastern Europe.
+Its administrative centre is the city of Kirov.
+As of the 2021 census, the population is 1,153,680.

 Geography

-The oblast is bordered by Vologda, Arkhangelsk, Kostroma and Nizhny Novgorod Oblasts, as well by the republics of Mari El, Tatarstan and Udmurtia and one krai (Perm).
+The oblast is bordered by Vologda, Arkhangelsk, Kostroma and Nizhny Novgorod Oblasts, as well by the republics of Mari El, Tatarstan, and Udmurtia, and Perm Krai.
 Animals living in the oblast include bears, beavers, squirrels, moose, wolves, etc.

 Natural resources

 Natural resources include forests (mostly conifers), phosphate rock, peat, furs, water and land.
 There are widespread deposits of peat and non-metallic minerals: limestone, marl, clay, sand and gravel, as well as the rare mineral volkonskoite.

 In recent decades, a minor recoverable oil reserve was revealed in the east of the region, as well as deposits of bentonite clays.
 The region also contains the Vyatsko-Kama deposit of phosphate rock, the largest in Europe.
 Rich in mineral springs, the Kumyonsky District contains the resort town of Nizhneivkino.